Professor Sharon RustonProfessor, Head of Department

 British Academy American Libraries Exchange Agreement grant for research at the Huntington Library in California (June 2002): $5000

-At present I am the Athena Swan lead for the English Literature and Creative Writing department.
+I am Head of the English Literature and Creative Writing department.

 I am a Fellow of the English Association and a Fellow of the Higher Education Academy.
 I sit on a number of editorial boards.